Ultimate Rug Cleaning Guide For Each Type And Material

 As the term Rug describes a vast number of woven floor coverings, it might mislead you that there’s one general rug cleaning method that fits them all.
 But that’s not true, and doing so might cost you losing your precious rug.
-Rugs come in various materials and constructions, so each rug owner should maintain and clean them according to each rug’s specification.
+Rugs come in various materials and constructions, so each rug owner should maintain and clean them according to each rug’s specifications.
 Rug owners’ most common mistake is that they do not have the required knowledge and equipment to clean their rugs.
 Sometimes they get into the action themselves with DIY YouTube videos or leave their rugs to unprofessional cleaning services that ruin the priceless poor rug.
-This article will give the essential information that any rug owner needs to have their rug correctly cleaned.
+This article will give the essential information that any rug owner needs before they ask a company for professional rug cleaning.

 Each rug, especially the handmade ones, is quite specific and one-of-a-kind, but there are some criteria with which we can categorize rugs into distinct groups.
 These include a rug’s material, age, construction type, and origin.
 For instance, handmade and machine-made are the two largest categories that refer to the rug’s construction process.
 Moreover, that material could be natural-based such as wool, cotton, silk, sisal, and jut; or the low-cost synthetic alternatives like viscose, propylene polypropylene.